danielflanigan/resonator/README.md

 ## Internal calculations
-Models for resonators are typically written either in terms of quality factors (e.g. Q_internal, Q_external) or in terms of energy decay rates (often denoted by kappa) that are equal to the resonance angular frequency divided by a quality factor (e.g. kappa_external = omega_r / Q_external)).
+Models for resonators are typically written either in terms of quality factors (e.g. Q_internal, Q_external) or in terms of energy decay rates that are equal to the resonance angular frequency divided by a quality factor (e.g. kappa_external = omega_r / Q_external)).

 The resonator models in this package use inverse quality factors, which are called "losses" in the code.